savioxavier/gradient-boxen/README.md

 npm i gradient-boxen
 ```

+> **Note**
-> Please note that this package is ESM only.
+> This package is ESM only.
 Please check out [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) on how to convert your project to ESM

 ---

 ## 🔗 Usage

+> **Note**
-> Please note that this package will properly display gradient boxes only in terminals with [TrueColor](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)) support, ie, 16 million colors, in order to properly display the gradients
+> This package will properly display gradient boxes only in terminals with [TrueColor](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)) support, ie, 16 million colors, in order to properly display the gradients.
+This should work alright in most terminal and shells

 - Using an array of gradient colors